Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/run-task.md

 only occurred on a subset of the tables.
 Most of the change tables will report that they are empty.

-Now that we have our change data streaming into Azure Synapse Analytics, you are probably wondering about how to make that data analytics-ready.
+Now that we have our change data streaming into Microsoft Azure Synapse Analytics, you are probably wondering about how to make that data analytics-ready.
 Click `Next` below to get an answer to that question.